WayScience/Benchmarking_NF1_data/0_download_data/README.md

 # Download NF1 Schwann Cell Images

-In this module, we present the two datasets, pilot and new, that are downloaded to perform image-based cell profiling.
+In this module, we present the two datasets, one called pilot and a second dataset, that are downloaded to perform image-based cell profiling.

 ## NF1 Project Information